-PO generates a printout of selected instrument constants.
+PO generates a printout of the instrument constants file.
+An example of PO output values can be found in Appendix A

 PZ Point to Zenith

 PZ results in the Zenith Prism being pointed to a Zenith angle of 0° (straight upwards).